zhanghanduo/yolo3_pytorch/README.md

 ##### Modify training parameters
 1. Review config file ```training/params.py```
 2. Replace ```YOUR_WORKING_DIR``` to your working directory.
 Use for save model and tmp file.
-3. Adjust your lr, parallels and so on.
+3. Adjust your lr, parallels, etc.
 ##### Start training
 ```
 cd training